Skip to content

 #Bottom Line

-Force restart clears the problem about 80% of the time.
+Force restart clears this on roughly 4 out of 5 iPhones we tested.
 If the phone comes back but still won’t power off, check Accessibility Shortcuts and install any pending iOS updates.
 Persistent issues after all six steps point to a hardware problem worth a Genius Bar visit.

-If it won’t turn on after the restart, that’s a different problem.
-Check that guide.
+If it won’t turn on after the restart, that’s a different problem worth its own walkthrough.
 If Safari stops working on your iPhone post-freeze, Reset All Settings usually clears it.

 #Frequently Asked Questions